pfaz69/ForecastPM/README.md

 # ForecastPM
-Code by Paolo Fazzini linked to the article "Forecasting PM levels using machine learning models in polar areas: a comparative study" by Fazzini et al. See the article for details.
+Code by Paolo Fazzini linked to the article "Forecasting PM levels using machine learning models in polar areas: a comparative study" by Fazzini, Montuori, Pasini, Cuzzucoli, Crotti, Campana, Petracchini and Dobricic.
+See the article for details.

 Tested with Ubuntu 18.04.